 Intended learning outcomes

-Upon completion of the subject, students will have:
+Upon completion of the subject, students should be able to:

-- an understanding of the approaches and techniques relevant to the discovery and subsequent development of biotechnologies;
+- Evaluate approaches and techniques relevant to the discovery and subsequent development of biotechnologies;

-- an appreciation of the need for input from a range of disciplines from basic science to intellectual property management;
+- Investigate the inputs into biotechnologies required from a range of disciplines from basic science to intellectual property management;

-- an insight into the roles of various regulatory bodies around the world and the complexity of idea scale up to product development, whether it be a drug, medical device or food .
+- Differentiate the roles of various regulatory bodies around the world and the complexity of idea scale-up to product development, whether it be a drug, medical device or food;

 At the completion of this subject, students should gain skills in: